 Fresh or dried, to soak or not to soak

 I was lucky enough to be able to get fresh speckled calico lima beans.
 Of course, you can use dried speckled calico lima beans or other sorts of dried beans.
 You will need 300-400 g of dried beans, depending on how old and dry they are.
 Many recipes and cookbooks recommend soaking dried beans overnight before cooking them.
 There is some debate about this.
 Best read this article first.

 Other bean recipes on delectabilia recommend soaking overnight, such as this amazing Black Bean Wellington.
 As with so many things in cooking, there is seldom a “right way”.
 Experiment, and see what works for you.

 And if you cannot get speckled calico lima beans?
 Different beans will contribute different flavours and texture to this mapo beans dish.
 Using cannellini beans, for example, would result in a similar creamy texture but would not provide the same sweet and nutty flavours.
 Using garbanzo beans would bring nuttiness, but they do not have that same creamy mouthfeel.
 A combination of these two beans would likely work very well.
 Try it and let me know.

 Non-vegan mapo tofu typically includes ground pork.
-This vegan mapo beans dish is one of those very versatile dishes that can work equally well either as a vegetarian dish, or one which includes some animal products.
-Whether you use fresh shiitake mushrooms or minced pork, vegetable or chicken stock, this mapo beans dish will not disappoint.
+This vegan mapo beans dish swaps out the pork and replaces it with some umami-rich shiitake mushrooms.
 The depth and complexity of the sauce will inevitably lead you to use it in even more exciting combos, such as these Sweating New Zealand Mussels.